Decentralized Voltage Control of AC Microgrids with Constant Power Loads using Control Barrier Functions: Literature Review

 \section{Literature Review}

 The modern power grid is undergoing a transformative evolution from a traditionally centralized infrastructure to a decentralized entity.
-This shift is largely driven by the growing penetration of renewable energy sources (RES), which are increasingly being deployed in distributed configurations across both communities and isolated areas.
-The concept of Microgrid has emerged, in order to facilitate the decentralized regulation of the various distributed generation (DG) units and enable their integration with the main power grid.
-However, the reduced presence of synchronous generators (SGs) and rotational kinetic energy in the power grid has a negative effect on the total system inertia, increasing its susceptibility to surges in power demand and faults \cite{dorfler2023control}.
+The concept of Microgrid has emerged, in order to facilitate the decentralized regulation of various distributed energy resource (DER) units and enable their integration with the main power grid.
+However, lack of synchronous generators (SGs) and rotational kinetic energy has a negative effect on the total system inertia, increasing susceptibility to surges in power demand and faults \cite{dorfler2023control}.

-A Microgrid has the ability to operate both in grid-connected and islanded mode.
-In the former, the local converters operate in a grid-following mode, where the voltage levels are dictated by a strong grid.
-On the other hand, in islanded mode both the voltage and the frequency are regulated by the so-called grid-forming converters.
-This case is particularly challenging due to the lack of SGs and their ability to store large amounts of energy within their rotational movement.
-Traditionally, voltage control for islanded Microgrid is achieved in an indirect fashion, where the employed strategy focuses on adjusting the reference points and inner cascaded loops are utilized to track these points.
-The prevalent strategy in the literature is the droop control, where the state references are computed by mimicking the droop curves of a SG, where the inner loops are often regulated via linear propotional-integral controllers \cite{chandorkar2002control}.
-Other control strategies such as the Virtual Sychnronous Machine control involve emulation of the SG \cite{d2015virtual} that can provide reliable grid support but require careful tuning of the inner loops to avoid instability.
-In an effort to achieve stronger stability guarantees compared to the aforementioned strategies, the dispatchable virtual oscillator approaches were proposed, see for example \cite{gross2019effect}.
-Therein, it is shown that for some network topologies it is indeed possible to achieve (semi) global asymptotic stability certificates.
+A Microgrid has the ability to operate both in grid-connected and islanded modes.
+In the former, local converters operate in a grid-following mode, where the voltage levels are dictated by a strong grid.
+In the latter, both the voltage and the frequency are regulated by the so-called grid-forming converters.
+The second case is particularly challenging due to the lack of SGs and their ability to store large amounts of energy within their rotational movement.
+Conventionally, voltage control for islanded Microgrids is performed with the droop control, where the inner loops regulation is achieved by linear PI controllers \cite{chandorkar2002control}.
+Other control strategies, \eg the Virtual Synchronous Machine control, involve emulation of the SG \cite{d2015virtual} that can provide reliable grid support but require careful tuning of the inner loops to avoid instability.
+In an effort to achieve stronger stability guarantees, the dispatchable virtual oscillator was proposed, see for example \cite{gross2019effect}, where it is shown that for some network topologies it is possible to achieve (semi) global asymptotic stability certificates.